Victorletzelter/annealed_mcl/README.md

 ```

 ### Synthetic example
-We propose a python notebook `synthetic_experiment.ipynb` with a toy example of the aMCL framework.
+We propose a python notebook `synthetic_experiment.ipynb` with a toy example of the aMCL framework for fast prototyping.

 The full pipeline to reproduce the results in the paper on the synthetic datasets in given in the `synthetic_and_uci_datasets` folder.
 For reproducing the results, first create and activate a conda environment with